Joined Stern 1985

 New York, NY 10012

-Frances J. Milliken is a Professor of Management and holds the Arthur E. Imperatore Professorship in Entrepreneurial Studies.
-She has taught courses to students at all levels in the Stern School from undergraduates to Ph.D. students.
+I am a Professor of Management and hold the Arthur E. Imperatore Professorship in Entrepreneurial Studies at the Stern School of Business of New York University.

-In addition to her research work, she has held several administrative roles at Stern including Associate Dean for Academic Affairs of the Undergraduate College, Director of the Doctoral Program in Management, University Senator, Co-Chair of the Dean's Women's Advisory Committee, and Academic Director of the Langone Program for Working Professionals in Westchester County.
+In addition to my research work, I have held several administrative roles at Stern including Associate Dean for Academic Affairs of the Undergraduate College, Director of the Doctoral Program in Management, University Senator, Co-Chair of the Dean's Women's Advisory Committee, Academic Director of the Langone Program for Working Professionals in Westchester County, and Chair of Stern’s Faculty Council.

-Professor Milliken received her B.A. in Psychology from Barnard College and a M.B.A. and Ph.D. from the City University of New York.
+I received my B.A. in Psychology from Barnard College and a M.B.A. and Ph.D. from the City University of New York.
+I have a son and a daughter and currently live in Hastings-on-Hudson, New York.

 Ph.D., Organizational Behavior